Aardvark Israel

 Living in Jerusalem and Tel Aviv, participants will be able to take full advantage of the cultural enrichment, night life, and convenience of the most popular cities in Israel for today’s young adults.
 Participants will be immersed into Israeli society, meeting their Israeli neighbors, shopping for groceries in the local shops, and navigating on public transportation, giving them the chance to truly “live like a local.”

-• Jerusalem students live downtown next to Machane Yehuda, the famous outdoor market
+- Jerusalem students live downtown next to Machane Yehuda, the famous outdoor market

-• Tel Aviv students live in the trendy Florentine neighborhood surrounded by young Israelis
+- Tel Aviv students live in the trendy Florentine neighborhood surrounded by young Israelis

-Our modern, comfortable apartments are shared only by participants in the program.
-All the apartments are fully furnished and equipped with kitchen appliances and utensils, and of course WiFi.
 With the guidance of a qualified counselor, participants will learn to cook, clean, budget, do laundry, and live together with roommates.
 Understanding that this will be the first time most of the students are living on their own, staff will work with the participants in each apartment to ensure a positive group dynamic and the health and welfare of the participants.
 Throughout the program, the counselors hold weekly apartment meetings to facilitate and solve any issues which may arise.
 They will also pay friendly, regular visits to the apartments.
 As the year progresses, the participants will be encouraged to be more independent in their problem-solving in order to foster growth and maturity.

 You will boost your resume, gain new skills, and meet new people through your internship or volunteer placement.
 Each week, approximately 16-20 hours will be spent in a wide range of internship and volunteering options.
 The program staff will also provide coaching and support throughout the semester/year in order to help you make the most of the experience.
 Examples of placements include: media outlets, top startups, archeological dig, hospitals, marketing, fashion, English teaching, non-profit, community gardening, zoo, and many more.
 Our placement coordinators will work with you to find the best placement to suit your interests and skills.

 You will be surrounded by opportunities to learn throughout your time in Israel.
-The educational component of the program is woven into exciting field trips, dynamic guest speakers, and stimulating activities.
+Our innovative educational component of the program is woven into exciting field trips, dynamic guest speakers, and stimulating activities..
 In addition, students will participate in a Hebrew Ulpan.
 Whether you are a beginner or quite advanced, you will expand your vocabulary and become more comfortable in a Hebrew-speaking environment.
 Students may also enroll in other academic courses covering a range of Jewish and Zionist topics.
 Extracurricular activities and workshops are also available to students, such as yoga, spoken Arabic, and Jewish art.
 Up to a year of college credit is also available for successful completion of academic courses through our partnership with Portland State University.
 The following are examples of the academic courses typically offered on Aardvark Israel.
 Please note, minimum enrollment is required for a class to open and class offerings vary between Jerusalem and Tel Aviv.

 Through evening activities, participants will have both social and educational opportunities to further enhance their experience.
 Options will include sports, social and cultural events, guest speakers, and leadership development activities.
 With an evening lesson of krav maga, a Moroccan Jewish cooking workshop, poyke on the beach, rock climbing, thINK (“I Never Knew” activity with our Jewish Life Coordinator), and more, students will explore the many faces of Israel and its society.